 The Porous Electrode node sets up charge balances for the electrode and the pore electrolyte in a porous electrode.
 Note that the node should be used for porous domains that conduct current in both an electrolyte and an electrode phase.
-For the case of domains that do not contain a pore electrolyte - for instance, the gas diffusion layer (GDL) in a PEMFC electrode - use an Electrode node instead.
+For the case of domains that do not contain a pore electrolyte - for instance, a current collector/feeder or a gas diffusion layer (GDL) in a fuel cell - use an Electrode node instead.